Glaucoma Care in Gurgaon

 Quoting a cost without a clinical assessment is not meaningful or responsible.
 The right procedure for your eye is the relevant starting point, and cost follows from that.
 What matters most is that the surgery chosen is appropriate for your stage of disease.
 It is performed by a surgeon with subspecialty experience in that specific procedure.
 Also, a proper follow up, particularly in the critical first weeks after trabeculectomy is mandatory.

-To understand what surgery is indicated for your situation and what to expect in terms of process and cost:
+To understand what surgery is indicated for your situation and what to expect in terms of process and cost, call +91 88826 38735 to arrange an appointment.

 Dr Shibal Bhartiya consults for glaucoma surgery in Gurgaon.
 For appointments, contact +91 88826 38735.
 If you are seeking a second opinion before proceeding with surgery, a structured glaucoma second opinion is available.